 Colossians 1:15-16 tells us that Jesus is the visible image of an invisible God and that in Him, God created all things in the “heavenly realms and on earth.”
 We discover also in this passage that there are “thrones, kingdoms, rulers, and authorities” in this unseen realm.

 And the Bible doesn’t stop there.
 We find countless references to angels, demons, and “rulers of the unseen world” throughout the Scriptures.

 So the spiritual realm is real, but what does that mean for us exactly?
 I have to be honest and admit that it’s hard to wrap my brain around it sometimes.
 I’m currently sitting in my living room with my daughter, but God’s Word also says that I’m seated with Christ in the heavenly realms.
 (Ephesians 2:4-7) It’s mind-boggling, to say the least.
 But truth is truth.

 We can’t see the wind, but we can see the effects of the wind as it blows through the trees.
 We can feel the breeze on our faces.
 In the same way, we can see the effects of the unseen all around us.
 We can feel it in our day-to-day lives.

 The unseen world carries more truth and reality than the physical world.

-For example, in this world we have struggles.
-We may experience times of poverty, sickness, and persecution.
-The world often labels us as nothing.
+For example, in this world we experience struggles.
+We may encounter times of poverty, sickness, and persecution.
+The world often labels us as worthless.
 But the truth is that in Christ, we are healed and loved.
 We are royalty and co-heirs with Christ.
-What is “unseen” about us as children of God is more true than the “seen” we experience in this life.
+What is “unseen” about us as children of God is truer than the “seen” we experience in this life.

 This is what it means to live and worship in Spirit and truth.
 We fix our eyes on the unseen truth.
 We live our lives based on the unseen rather than the seen.